 Port Scanning on Windows

-While many of the port scanning tools used on Windows are the same as those used on Linux, there are some techniques and tools that are unique to Windows.
-In this section, we will cover some of these unique techniques and tools.
+While many of the port scanning tools used on Windows are the same as those used on Linux, some techniques and tools are unique to Windows.
+This section will cover some of these unique techniques and tools.

 Windows Management Instrumentation (WMI)